ucl-exoplanets/pylightcurve/README.md

 Returns a list of limb darkening coefficients.

 - method
-Limb darkening low (str, 'claret' is the only one currently supported).
+Limb darkening law (str, 'claret' is the only one currently supported).

 - stellar_logg
 Logarithmic stellar surface gravity (float, in cm/s/s).